RichardHabeeb/cs-teaching-logistics/README.md

 # Computer Science Teaching Logistics
 Tools for teaching computer science classes.
 This toolset was designed to work on the Yale Zoo computers.
 You can build this project using [bazel](https://bazel.build/).
+You can install Bazel locally as a user on the Zoo; checkout [these instructions](https://docs.bazel.build/versions/master/install-ubuntu.html#step-2-run-the-installer).

-## Submit
+## `submit`
-This tool is intended to be used as a setgid program.
-It is currently a work in progress.
+Submit is a programming assignment submission program.
+This tool is intended to be used as a setgid program, it should be placed in a directory that is accessible by students, but unmodifiable by them.
+It should have some elevated group permissions with the setgid permisssion enabled.
+This program is intended to be compiled for each assignment to be submitted.

-Example executions:
+This program, will copy student submissions into a subdirectory of the `TARGET_DIR` folder (defined in the BUILD file).
+Ensure that this directory is not readable or writeable by students, and has the group read/write permissions.

+Running submit:
 ```
-/c/cs323/Hwk1/submit
-/c/cs323/Hwk1/submit info
-/c/cs323/Hwk1/submit info 1
-/c/cs323/Hwk1/submit get
-/c/cs323/Hwk1/submit get 1
+submit [info|get [N]]
 ```

+The `info` arguement will print out all the submitted files for submission N, if specified, otherwise the latest submission.

+The `get` argument will copy out all the submitted files to the `GET_DIR_PREFIX` in a subdirectory owned the username of the executing account.
+This can be `/home/accts` for example to copy the submission into a student's home directory.

+Filenames with certain prefixes and suffixes will be ignored by this software.
+These are defined in the C++ code, but generally cover object files, binary files, and core files.

 ## Grader
 A python script to automatically build and run a set of student submitted code.
 I can calculate late scores, and handle Canvas gradebook csv files.